 Our growth strategy includes the execution of the Strategic Acquisition Model.
 The goal of that model is to build concentrated groups of businesses in ten to fifteen strategic markets.
-We assess acquisition candidates using six strategic ranking criteria and to differentiate the price we are willing to pay.
+We use six strategic ranking criteria to assess acquisition candidates and to differentiate the price we are willing to pay.
 Those criteria are: